ML4SE2022/group1/README.md

 ## Tree-Sitter
 In order to get the full AST, Tree-Sitter library is used.
-We have already cloned treesitter repositories and added to our folder, so you do not need to install manually.
+Please run both build.sh in TreeSitter/ and GraphCodeBERT/clonedetection/parserX/.
+These will clone the tree-sitter repositories.

 However, if it does not work for you somehow, then you can manually download the repository and change the path like the following:
-First, clone the repository from [Tree-Sitter-C++](https://github.com/tree-sitter/tree-sitter-cpp) and Parser_X(GraphCodeBERT/clonedetection/parserX/build.sh).
+First, clone the repository from [tree-sitter-cpp](https://github.com/tree-sitter/tree-sitter-cpp) and Parser_X(GraphCodeBERT/clonedetection/parserX/build.sh)/ [tree-sitter-java](https://github.com/tree-sitter/tree-sitter-java).
 You can set your own path inside Language.build_library() in preprocess() function in model_name/downstream-tasks/clone-detection/POJ-104/preprocess.py.

 As this library is not build only with python, C-compiler is necessary.